ietf-rats-wg/eat/draft-ietf-rats-eat.md

 include suppression of location claims for EAT's provided to unauthenticated consumers.

-## UEID Privacy Considerations {#ueidprivacyconsiderations}
+## UEID and SUEID Privacy Considerations {#ueidprivacyconsiderations}

 A UEID is usually not privacy-preserving.
 Any set of relying parties that receives tokens that happen to be from a single device will be able to know the tokens are all from the same device and be able to track the device.
-Thus, in many usage situations ueid violates governmental privacy regulation.
-In other usage situations UEID will not be allowed for certain products like browsers that give privacy for the end user.
+Thus, in many usage situations UEID violates governmental privacy regulation.
+In other usage situations a UEID will not be allowed for certain products like browsers that give privacy for the end user.
 It will often be the case that tokens will not have a UEID for these reasons.

+An SUEID is also usually not privacy-preserving.
+In some cases it may have fewer privacy issues than a UEID depending on when and how and when it is generated.

-There are several strategies that can be used to still be able to put UEID's in tokens:
+There are several strategies that can be used to still be able to put UEID's and SUEID's in tokens:

-* The device obtains explicit permission from the user of the device to use the UEID.
+* The device obtains explicit permission from the user of the device to use the UEID/SUEID.
 This may be through a prompt.
 It may also be through a license agreement.
-For example, agreements for some online banking and brokerage services might already cover use of a UEID.
+For example, agreements for some online banking and brokerage services might already cover use of a UEID/SUEID.

-* The UEID is used only in a particular context or particular use case.
+* The UEID/SUEID is used only in a particular context or particular use case.
 It is used only by one relying party.

-* The device authenticates the relying party and generates a derived UEID just for that particular relying party.
-For example, the relying party could prove their identity cryptographically to the device, then the device generates a UEID just for that relying party by hashing a proofed relying party ID with the main device UEID.
+* The device authenticates the relying party and generates a derived UEID/SUEID just for that particular relying party.
+For example, the relying party could prove their identity cryptographically to the device, then the device generates a UEID just for that relying party by hashing a proofed relying party ID with the main device UEID/SUEID.

-Note that some of these privacy preservation strategies result in multiple UEIDs per device.
-Each UEID is used in a different context, use case or system on the device.
+Note that some of these privacy preservation strategies result in multiple UEIDs and SUEIDs per device.
+Each UEID/SUEID is used in a different context, use case or system on the device.
 However, from the view of the relying party, there is just one UEID and it is still globally universal across manufacturers.

 ## Location Privacy Considerations {#locationprivacyconsiderations}